Okpainmo/aws-ec2-survival-kit-for-nodejs-and-python-projects/ec2_nginx-management.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ```

-**another sample progress and final success sample - for creating a fresh certificate**
+**a sample progress and final success sample - for creating a fresh certificate**

 ```bash
 Saving debug log to /var/log/letsencrypt/letsencrypt.log